Code of Conduct

 D) Reporting

-Complaints may also be emailed to hswtfh3@gmail.com (please be aware that mismanagement monitors this email)
+Reports of misconduct may also be emailed to hswtfh3@gmail.com (please be aware that Mismanagement monitors this email)

-The Mismanagement member who receives the disclosure will report to the rest of MM within 7 days.
+The Mismanagement member who receives the disclosure will report to the rest of Mismanagement within 7 days.

 E) Post-Reporting

-When a report of misconduct is received, the GM will appoint at minimum 2 members from mismanagement to contact all involved parties, gather any available evidence, and present the information to MM.
+When a report of misconduct is received, the GM will appoint at minimum 2 members from Mismanagement to contact all involved parties, gather any available evidence, and present the information to Mismanagement.

 If a complaint is lodged against a member of Mismanagement: